anzai3458/nexus-scripts/README.md

 # Start monitoring (only running nodes will be monitored)
 ./nexus_node_start.sh monitor start

+# Or start monitoring and auto-start all nodes even if not running
+./nexus_node_start.sh monitor start --force

 # Check monitor status to see which nodes are being monitored
 ./nexus_node_start.sh monitor status